micahvandegrift/micahvandegrift.github.io/CV.md

 ==========
 2018 - Present | Open Knowledge Librarian, North Carolina State University

-> Build programs, relationships, and communications around open as a core and defining principle of the current era.
+> Build programs, initiatives, and communities around open as a core and defining principle of the current era.

 2016 - 2018 | Director of Digital Scholarship, Florida State University